pluralsh/documentation/pages/advanced-topics/network-configuration.md

 {% /tab %}
 {% /tabs %}

-{% hint style="warning" %}
+{% callout style="warning" %}
-💡 As mentioned earlier, consult the section on customizing subnets to ensure your vpc subnets don’t overlap when attempting to peer to existing networks.
+As mentioned earlier, consult the section on customizing subnets to ensure your vpc subnets don’t overlap when attempting to peer to existing networks.
-{% /hint %}
+{% /callout %}

 ## Adding an IP Allowlist to the Public Ingress Controller